mainwp/mainwp-client-reports-extension/readme.txt

 == Changelog ==

+= 4.0.3 - 1-22-2020 =
+* Updated: compatibility for the Child Reports plugin 2.0.2

 = 4.0.2 - 11-22-2019 =
 * Fixed: a problem with creating custom tokens
 * Fixed: a problem with saving report date range
 * Fixed: multiple usability problems